The Bankrate promise

 - Generous sign-up bonus.
 Your business credit card can also garner a better sign-up bonus.
 While there are business cards with no annual fees, the ones with big welcome bonuses often have higher annual fees.

 - Higher caps on spending.
-Many premium business cards also offer with higher caps on spending, which mean bigger monthly cash-back bonuses.
-All this will be additional money for you to invest back in your business.
+Many premium business cards also offer higher caps on spending, which mean bigger monthly cash back bonuses.
+All of this will be additional money for you to invest back into your business.

 - Employee cards.
 Another benefit is that you can add employees to your business credit card and give them authorizations to perform certain tasks, such as making some purchases for the business.
 You can review all their activity and also accrue rewards on employee purchases.
 And you could set up individual credit limits geared to their activities.